Learn how to use Prismic with Next.js.

 You build the Slice by adding fields.
 A Field stores a piece of data, like an image, a number, or text.
 For each field, Slice Machine will provide a code snippet to template the field in the React component.

 As you develop your Slice, you can simulate what the Slice will look like in Slice Machine.
 Keep Slice Machine open in another window while you code so you can see your changes live as you save.

 When you're happy with your Slice, you can push the Slice and a screenshot of it to the Prismic Editor so that your content team can use the Slice in the Editor.

-In addition to Slices, you use Slice Machine to create Custom Types.
-Custom Types are types of documents in your app, such as Pages and Authors.
+In addition to Slices, you use Slice Machine to create page types.
+Page types are models for your website pages.

 Your turn: Run Slice Machine

 Your demo app includes Slice Machine.
 After running npm run dev, Slice Machine is available at http://localhost:9999

 Check out the following screens in Slice Machine to see how everything is configured: